yvicky/React/src/README.md

 ## Issues?

-If stuck with ClusterCreating, kill the beast of nodes and pods by doing 'kubectl drain <node name>  --ignore-daemonsets --delete-local-data'
+If stuck with ClusterCreating, kill the beast of nodes and pods by doing 'kubectl drain "<node name>" --ignore-daemonsets --delete-local-data'